Hotchkiss H35: The Char léger modèle 1935 H modifié 39

 The new subtype differed from the original one in having a raised and more angular engine deck (in later production vehicles with crosswise instead of longitudinal ventilation slits on the right side); a range decreased to 120 km; closed idler wheels; tracks 2 cm wider at 27 cm; metal instead of rubber wheel treads; a new exhaust silencer directed to the back and larger, more reliable and effective ventilators.

 Free French modifié H39s during the Battle of Gabon.

 A modernisation programme was initiated in early 1940.
-Besides the fitting of episcopes, tails and some radio sets, this included the gradual introduction of a longer L/35 37 mm SA38 gun with a much improved anti-tank capability which gave 30 mm penetration at 1 km); about 350 vehicles were (re)built with the better gun, among them about fifty H35s.
+Besides the fitting of episcopes, tails and some radio sets, this included the gradual introduction of a longer L/35 37 mm SA 38 gun with a much improved anti-tank capability which gave 30 mm penetration at 1 km); about 350 vehicles were (re)built with the better gun, among them about fifty H35s.
 The new gun became standard on the production lines in April.
 Before that, the trickle of longer guns becoming available had, from January 1940, gradually been fitted to the tanks of platoon, company and battalion commanders; about half of the commander vehicles in Hotchkiss units were modified in this way.
 It had been intended to fit the longer gun to all vehicles during the second half of 1940.
 After the war it was wrongly assumed for a time that H38 was the official name of the tank with the new engine but without the new gun and that H39 was the name of the type that had both major improvements.
 H38 however, in contemporary use indicated the same type as H39 and it is only possible to refer to the latter with historical accuracy in an informal sense.